Skip to main content

 00:03:34:08 – 00:04:00:19

-I think what I’ve I’ve been talking to a number of sports coaches in the last few years.
-I come to realize leaders unlock human does bring people along with them, but help them perform in ways that even they didn’t think.
-That’s what they do it in a number of ways that challenge the people they support the people that bring confidence to the people.
+I think what I’ve been – in talking to a number of sports coaches in the last few years, I come to realize leaders unlock human potential, leaders bring people along with them, they help them perform in ways that even they didn’t think.
+I think that’s what leaders are, that’s what they do in a number of ways.
+They challenge theie people, they support theie people, they bring confidence to the people.

 00:04:00:21 – 00:04:40:22